 \begin{fact}[Fitting, Marek, and Truszczy\'nski {\cite[Theorems 3.6 and 4.10]{FMT}}] For any $A \in \MF$, the following are equivalent: \begin{enumerate} \item $\N \vdash A$. \item $A$ is valid in all $\N$-frames. \item $A$ is valid in all finite $\N$-frames. \end{enumerate} \end{fact}

-Each $\N$-model has infinitely many binary relations $\{\prec_B\}_{B \in \MF}$, but the truth of each $\LB$-formula in each world is determined by referring to only a finite number of those relations.
+Each $\N$-model has infinitely many binary relations $\{\prec_B\}_{B \in \MF}$, but the truth of each $\LB$-formula in each element of the model is determined by referring to only a finite number of those relations.
 Let $\Sub(A)$ be the set of all subformulas of $A \in \MF$.